apike/allenpike.com/_posts/2022-11-01-propose-more-things.md

 > “It sounds like Y, so I propose we try X. Seem reasonable?”

-Give a micro-summary of the situation, propose a way forward, and let folks object or rally behind the proposal.
+Give a micro-summary of the situation, propose a way forward, and let folks object or rally behind what you've said.
 You don’t need to use the word “propose”, you just need to propose something.
 For example:

 > It sounds like Engineering is comfortable with the 1-2 week timeframe for getting this live, and this is our top priority feature right now, so it seems like we should queue it next.
 Sound good?